cloudiator/cloudiator.github.io/_docs/tutorial_application.md

     - The wiki requires the database.
 Communication:
     - LOADBALANCERREQWIKI: link between the HaProxy and the webserver.
-    - WIKIREQMARIADB: link between the webserver and the database.
+    - WIKIREQMARIADB: link between the web-server and the database.

-It is important to remember the name of the communication entities, as the environment variables later used in the script rely on them.
+It is important to remember the name of the communication entities, as the environment variables used in the script rely on them.

 ## Linking the scripts to Cloudiator

-As explained in the communication section of the [application model documentation](/docs/application.html) Cloudiator uses environment variables to provide IP addresses of downstream components.
+As explained in the communication section of the [application model documentation]({{site.url}}/docs/application.html) Cloudiator uses environment variables to provide IP addresses of downstream components.
 To account for this fact, we have to write a simple bridge script parsing this information and calling the corresponding scripts with the correct arguments.
 These scripts can also be found on [Github](https://github.com/dbaur/mediawiki-tutorial/tree/master/scripts/lance).

-The corresponding bridge scripts just forward the main argument (see table above) to the original script, but in addition parse the environment variables if necessary and pass them as arguments to the above scripts.
+The corresponding bridge scripts just forward the main argument (see table above) to the original script, but in addition parses the environment variables if necessary and sends them as arguments to the above scripts.

 ### HaProxy Bridge Script